Mitigating Perspective Distortion-induced Shape Ambiguity in Image Crops: Experiments

-We consider 3 challenging settings, involving the prediction of 3D geometric attributes from a single image, to show the effectiveness of \methodname: 3D pose estimation of articulated objects in contact, dense depth prediction and 3D object detection.
-These tasks constitute both sparse and dense prediction of 3D attributes.
-Since our goal is to show the utility of \methodname (not to achieve state-of-the-art results) we select some representative models from recent works on each of these tasks and incorporate \methodname into their architectures.
+\seclabel{experiments} We consider 3 challenging settings, involving the prediction of 3D geometric attributes from a single image, to show the effectiveness of \camenc: 3D pose estimation of articulated objects in contact (\secref{sec:arctic}), dense depth prediction(\secref{sec:depth}) and 3D object detection (\secref{sec:detection}).
+Since our goal is to show the utility of \camenc (not to achieve state-of-the-art results) we select some representative models from recent works on each of these tasks and incorporate \camenc into their architectures.
+These tasks encompass sparse and dense prediction of 3D attributes, and the representative methods cover both convolutional and transformer architectures.
+Thus, these together comprehensively test KPE.
+In each of the following subsections, we describe the application (the representative method and relevant metrics), how we apply \camenc, and the results we obtain.
+We summarize the key takeaways in \secref{discussion}.